mobizt/ReadyMail/README.md

 }
 ```

-### IMAP Enveloping Data and Content Stream
+### IMAP Envelope and Body Data

-The `IMAPDataCallback` function provides the stream of content that is currently fetching.
+The `IMAPDataCallback` function provides the body or multi-part body that is currently fetching.

-The data sent to the `IMAPDataCallback` consists of envelope data and content stream.
+The data sent to the `IMAPDataCallback` consists of envelope data and body data.

 Those data and information are available from `IMAPCallbackData` struct.